 Charley Beresford | Executive Director

-Before joining Columbia Institute, Amor Verdeflor-Alvarado worked with Amnesty International-PRO as Office Coordinator for 1 year and with FORGE, a non-profit organization based in the Philippines, as HR/Administrative Officer for 8 years.
+Before joining Columbia Institute, Amor worked with Amnesty International-PRO as the office coordinator and with FORGE, a non-profit organization based in the Philippines, as HR/Administrative officer for eight years.

-Amor earned her Bachelor's degree in Industrial Psychology and Master's in Business Management from the University of the Philippines.
-She has also completed her office administration program from Vancouver Community College.
+Amor earned her bachelor’s degree in Industrial Psychology and Master’s in Business Management from the University of the Philippines.
+She has also completed her office administration program at Vancouver Community College.